acdh-oeaw/VELD_example_repos/README.md

 ### VELD metadata (veld.yaml)

 A **veld data** and a **veld executable** is defined by one **veld.yaml** file at the root of its repo.
-Each repo thus precisely one such veld object.
+Each repo thus represents precisely one such veld object.

-A **veld chain** is defined in most cases too by a **veld.yaml** at the root, but it might also be defined by any **.yaml** at the root of a repo which contain a chain definition.
+A **veld chain** is defined in most cases by a **veld.yaml** too at the root, but it might also be defined by any **.yaml** at the root of a repo which contain a chain definition.
 Because it is likely that several distinct chains are used throughout a project, a more flexible approach is required.
-It is advise however that whenever possible to also use a single **veld.yaml** for a single chain of a single repo.
+The detailed reasoning and trade-offs of this decision are discussed in the technical concept.
+It is advised however that whenever possible to also use a single **veld.yaml** for a single chain of a single repo (as most examples do in this collection).

 ### how to play around

-The repos were implemented with these following versions.
-I don't know which other versions could cause problems.
+The repos were implemented with these tools and these versions.
+Other versions were not tried out.

-- git (proven working version: `2.34.1`)
+- git: `2.34.1`
-- docker (proven working version: `24.0.3`)
+- docker: `24.0.3`
-- docker compose (proven working version: `v2.20.2`)
+- docker compose: `v2.20.2`

-Clone this repo and all its subrepos recursively by:
+To clone this repo and all its subrepos recursively, do:
 ```
 git clone --recurse-submodules git@github.com:steffres/VELD_example_repos.git
 ```